ksungcaya/phpass/README.md

 #PHPass Laravel

 A PHPass integration to Laravel.
-This package overrides the default Eloquent Auth Driver and Hashing of Laravel and use the PHPass password hashing and checking methods.
+This package overrides the default Eloquent Auth Driver and Hashing of Laravel and uses the PHPass password hashing and checking methods.